 During the past 25 years, Atlanta's metro area has experienced rapid growth, largely in regions far from our existing interstate supply points and high-pressure transmission pipeline system.
 Today’s low natural gas prices present an ideal environment for investing in expanding our transmission pipelines to help serve these thriving communities.
 During all our construction projects, safety is our priority.
 Great care is taken to minimize inconvenience to property owners in the project areas.

 Paulding and Douglas Counties

 (Paulding County Main Project)

 The Paulding County Main Project involves the installation of slightly less than six miles of steel distribution pipe.
 The pipeline begins at an interstate supply point near High Point Road in Douglas County and runs north and east where it will connect to our existing system near the intersection of Ridge Road and Dallas Nebo Road.
-Surveying and other pre-construction activities are currently underway.
-Pipeline construction is expected to begin in 2019.
-Residents directly affected by the construction work will be notified prior to the work in their area.
+Construction got underway in late Fall 2019 and is expected to last through early Fall 2020.
+Residents directly affected by the construction were notified prior to the work in their area.

 Need more information?

 Paulding County Main FAQ (link)

 (Wade Green Road Pressure Improvement Project)